Various Android pictures on a wall at Google CES 2023 booth

 Whether you’re into selfies or nighttime astronomy shots, the S23 also has a camera to catch your eye.
 There’s one 12MP camera on the front-facing side of the device, perfect for selfies.
 Flipping around to the rear-facing side, you’ll find a set of four cameras for different situations.

-The main (Wide-angle) camera comes in at 50MP, which is certainly nothing to scoff at, especially when the Apple iPhone 14 has two 12MP cameras in total.
-Alongside the S23’s 50MP camera is a 12MP Ultrawide lens for capturing a large frame and a 10MP telephoto lens for crisp details from far away.
+The main (Wide-angle) camera comes in at 50MP, which is certainly nothing to scoff at.
+Alongside the S23's 50MP camera is a 12MP Ultrawide lens for capturing a large frame and a 10MP telephoto lens for crisp details from far away.

 The specs sound great, but they also sound power-hungry.
 However, the Galaxy S23 has a battery that can keep the phone running all day.
 At 3,900mAh (a 200mAh improvement over the S22), the S23’s battery is good for up to 22 hours of video playback.

-At its starting price of $800, the Galaxy S23 is a great blend of performance, design, and a reasonable smartphone price point, with a powerful camera set to boot.
+At its upper mid-range starting price, the Galaxy S23 is a great blend of performance, design, and a reasonable smartphone price point, with a powerful camera set to boot.

 Samsung Galaxy S23